 A guarantor mortgage is the closest description you get to this type of financial product, but there’s one key difference.
-Two incomes can be used for the affordability criteria, meaning a sole applicant could apply using their parent’s salary, a brother or sister’s income, or the income of another family member, perhaps a really good friend too, and use their income to add to his/her own to bring the income multiple up to the affordability criteria used by the mortgage lender.
+Two incomes can be used for the affordability criteria, meaning a sole applicant could apply using their parent’s salary, a brother or sister’s income, or the income of another family member.
+Perhaps you could ask a good friend too, and use their income to add to his/her own to bring the income multiple up to the affordability criteria used by the mortgage lender.

-The drawbacks can be huge though because the person supporting the mortgage application as a joint borrower is liable for the mortgage repayments in the event that you can’t pay.
+The drawbacks can be huge though because the person supporting the mortgage application as a joint borrower is liable for the mortgage repayments if you can’t pay.
 As they would be a non-legal owner of the property, they will be unable to force a sale to repay the mortgage.
 Should the worst happen and you can’t afford the repayments, it’s the joint borrower who would be equally liable.
-And if they have other assets, such as the person is an existing home owner, the non-legal status to your home, may be putting their own home at risk.
+And if they have other assets, such as the person is an existing homeowner, the non-legal status to your home, maybe putting their own home at risk.

 A Deed of Trust / Declaration of Trust Should be considered

-Mortgage terms often run for longer than some marriages do, so it’s imperative that legal advice be taken before setting up a Declaration of Trust.
+Mortgage terms often run for longer than some marriages do, so it’s imperative that legal advice is taken before setting up a Declaration of Trust.

 What you’re specifically looking for when arranging a Joint Borrower Sole Proprietor Mortgage is to register a beneficial interest for the joint borrower with the Land Registry.
 While it won’t alter the Title Deeds, it will extend legal protection to the joint borrower.